go-shiori/shiori/docs/Usage.md

 Available Commands:
-  add         Bookmark the specified URL check       Find bookmarked sites that no longer exists on the internet delete      Delete the saved bookmarks export      Export bookmarks into HTML file in Netscape Bookmark format help        Help about any command import      Import bookmarks from HTML file in Netscape Bookmark format open        Open the saved bookmarks pocket      Import bookmarks from Pocket's exported HTML file print       Print the saved bookmarks
+  add         Bookmark the specified URL check       Find bookmarked sites that no longer exists on the internet completion  Generate the autocompletion script for the specified shell delete      Delete the saved bookmarks export      Export bookmarks into HTML file in Netscape Bookmark format help        Help about any command import      Import bookmarks from HTML file in Netscape Bookmark format migrate     Migrates the database to the latest version open        Open the saved bookmarks pocket      Import bookmarks from Pocket's exported HTML file print       Print the saved bookmarks